 If you are seeking testing accommodations:

-Contact Georgette E. Hyman, Testing Administrator, at 860-512-3596 after you have completed a consultation with Joseph Navarra or Gail Stanton and have submitted a completed Testing Assessment-Testing-Adjustment-Request-Form, which is available in SSC L131.
+Contact Georgette E. Hyman, Testing Administrator, at 860-512-3596 after you have completed a consultation with Joseph Navarra or Gail Stanton and have submitted a completed Testing Assessment Testing Adjustment Request Form.
 Requests must be made at least one week in advance.

 If you need assistive technology or e-books: